projectacrn/acrn-hypervisor/doc/tutorials/using_sbl_on_up2.rst

 Build ACRN for UP2
 ******************

-In Clear Linux, build out the SOS and LaaG image with these two files:
+In Clear Linux, build out the Service VM and LaaG image with these two files:

 * create-up2-images.sh